Littlest Pet Shop (1995 TV series): Production

-Littlest Pet Shop was animated by AKOM in South Korea, KK C&D Asia in Japan, and Wang Film Productions in Taiwan.
+Littlest Pet Shop was animated by AKOM in South Korea, K.K.
+C&D Asia in Japan, and Wang Film Productions in Taiwan.

 Broadcast

 Littlest Pet Shop was syndicated to local stations in the United States.
 The series was also broadcast on Tiny Pop and CBBC in the United Kingdom.

 Home media releases

 In 1996, Family Home Entertainment released the show on four VHS cassettes each containing 2 to 4 episodes.
 The Christmas video entitled Do Not Solve Until Christmas (which contains "Do Not Solve Until Christmas" and "Who Scrooged McRude?") was released as part of the Family Home Entertainment Christmas Classics series.